psu13/mutable-hakyll/posts/big-band-classical.md

 author: psu
 ---

-Today I'm going to survey some CDs (and downloads, and some streaming) that I've been listening to an enjoying.
+Today I'm going to survey records that I've been listening to and enjoying.
+Links will be to the Presto streaming site when possible.
+From there you can find downloads and CDs when available.
+When Presto doesn't work I'll use Discogs as the reference to where to find CDs you can rip.

 The concentration this time will be on the _symphonies_ from the "Classical" period of Classical music: [Mozart and Haydn](the-surprising-classical-groove.html).
 I've also been back in my [Mahler hole](./two-thirds.html) a bit, but we'll get to that later.

 The first thing to say about Mozart and Haydn is that (almost) everyone plays it wrong these days.
 Yes I'm just a guy on the Internet with no real musical training and no real